Staff & Associates

 |Amelia Ducker joined the Whitlam Institute as Education and Outreach Officer in 2016.
 Originally from Melbourne, Amelia has a background as an educator and artist.
 Most recently she has been facilitating Public Programs with the Australian Centre for the Moving Image (ACMI) and working as a Teaching Artist with St Martins Youth Arts Centre.
 Amelia graduated from Monash University with a Bachelor of Performing Arts & Diploma of Education, and has also obtained a Graduate Diploma in Theatre making (Animateuring) from the Victorian College of the Arts (VCA).
 In 2015 she completed a Graduate Cert. in Art and Community Engagement (VCA).|

 Jenna Beck is the Communications Coordinator.
-Jenna's background is in advertising and more specifically digital marketing and loyalty, most recently in the horticulture industry.
+Jenna's background is in digital marketing and loyalty programs, most recently in the horticulture industry.
 She holds a degree in Public Communication from the University of Technology, Sydney and is combining her professional skills with long term interests in political theory and policy and history.
 Jenna joined the Whitlam Institute in March 2016

 Our administration team: